PeterLemon/RaspberryPi/README.md

 cma_lwm=16
 cma_hwm=32

-Checkout http://elinux.org/RPiconfig for more info about config options...
+Checkout http://elinux.org/RPiconfig for more info about config options.

 Once you have all these files ready, you can copy them & a kernel.img file to the root of an SD card.

 All of my demos use a maximum resolution of 640x480, they have been tested using composite & HDMI.

-All sound demos output to the analog headphone port...
+All sound demos output to the analog headphone port.